-G. DLH Existing Uses and Structures
+G. DIA Existing Uses and Structures

-The regulations prescribed by Section 50-18.2 shall not be construed to require the removal, lowering, or other changes or alteration of any existing use, lot, structure, or tree or otherwise interfere with the continuance of any such use or structure, or tree after December 14, 2021.
+The regulations prescribed by this section shall not be construed to require the removal, lowering, or other changes or alteration of any existing use, lot, structure, or tree or otherwise interfere with the continuance of any such use or Structure, or tree after October 6, 2021.

-H. DLH Permits and Orders to Remove Use or Structure or Tree
+H. DIA Permits and Orders to Remove Use or Structure or Tree

-- 1. Permit Standards.
-Permit applications shall be made to the Land Use Supervisor pursuant to Sec.
-50-37.13.
-Copies of applications for permits shall be provided to the DAA. - 2.
-Permit Required.
-The following structures or uses shall not be allowed in a Safety Zone 2 unless a Permit has first been approved pursuant to Sec.
-50-37.13: - 1.
+- Permit Standards.
+Permit applications shall be made in the manner and on the form established by the Local Airport Zoning Administrator pursuant to their applicable Local Airport Zoning Ordinance.
+Each Permit application shall indicate the purpose for which the Permit is desired, with sufficient information with respect to the proposed project to allow a determination as to whether it conforms to the applicable Local Airport Zoning Ordinance.
+If such determination is in the affirmative, the Permit shall be granted.
+Copies of applications for permits shall be provided to the DAA. - Permit Required.
+The following structures or uses shall not be allowed in a Safety Zone 2 unless a Permit has first been submitted to and granted by the Local Airport Zoning Administrator for that jurisdiction: - 1.
 Material expansion of an Existing Structure or Use.
 Permit required. - 2.
 New structures or uses.
 Permit required. - 3.
 Abandoned Non-Conforming Structure.
 Permit required for structure to be re-used, rebuilt or replaced. - 4.
 Substantially Damaged Non-Conforming Structure.
 Permit required to rebuild, repair, or replace. - 5.
 Material Change in Non-Conforming Use.
 Permit required before material change in use may occur. - 3.
 Order to Remove Use, Structure, or Tree.
-Whether application is made for a Permit under this subdivision or not, the Land Use Supervisor may by appropriate action compel the owner of any Structure, use, or tree, at the owner's expense, to lower, remove, reconstruct, or equip the object as may be necessary to conform to the regulations of the Duluth International Airport Zoning Ordinance.
-If the owner of the Structure, use, or tree neglects or refuses to comply with the order for ten days after notice of the order, the Land Use Supervisor may take whatever lawful actions they deem necessary and appropriate to obtain compliance with the provisions of the Duluth International Airport Zoning Ordinance.
+Whether application is made for a Permit under this subdivision or not, the Local Airport Zoning Administrator may by appropriate action compel the owner of any Structure, use, or tree, at the owner's expense, to lower, remove, reconstruct, or equip the object as may be necessary to conform to the regulations of the applicable Local Airport Zoning Ordinance.
+If the owner of the Structure, use, or tree neglects or refuses to comply with the order for ten days after notice of the order, the Local Airport Zoning Administrator may take whatever lawful actions they deem necessary and appropriate to obtain compliance with the provisions of the applicable Local Airport Zoning Ordinance.